Eliott-Guevel/Molecule-fixed-typos-on-main-page-/documentation/Create and connect Components.md

 ```

 ## Create the Component implementation for MolGNSSMap
 Same way as `MolGNSSDataImpl`, we can move on to create the Map Component, being `MolGNSSMapImpl`.
-This component uses the `MolGNSSMap` Trait, used to define the Component's contract, as well as the `MolGNSSDataEvents` interface, which needs to be specified in order for the Component to consume its Service.
+This component uses the `MolGNSSMap` Trait, used to define the Component's contract as well as the `MolGNSSDataEvents` interface which needs to be specified in order for the Component to consume its Service.
 ```smalltalk
 MolAbstractComponentImpl subclass: #MolGNSSMapImpl
 	uses: MolGNSSMap + MolGNSSDataEvents